 Four fabulous acts took to the stage back in March - this is what went down.

 2020's International Women's Day was celebrated Sassy style at MARSM's All-Female Showcase; a fired up night of music featuring artists from Congo, Cuba, Palestine, Switzerland and beyond.
-Capturing the evening was French filmmaker Zoe Fayaud, whose work as a self-shooting director has led to multiple creative collaborations with musicians from around the world.
+Capturing the evening was French filmmaker Zoe Fayaud and her creative collaborator Joana Lirio.
+Their work as self-shooting directors has led to multiple creative collaborations with musicians from around the world.
 This particular evening saw four acts take to the stage, each delivering authentic and intoxicating sounds.
-We asked Zoe to share with us some of her footage of the evening and what she saw in each act.
+We asked Zoe to share with us footage of the evening and what she saw in each act.

 A Note from Director Zoe Fayaud

 "Female musicians make up roughly 16% of the music industry, so it's always a personal pleasure as a fellow female creative (there are currently only 7% of women working in the film industry!) to witness confident and talented peers on stage doing their thing and unequivocally owning it.